Skip to content

 Kom Ombo Temple: The Jewel of the Ptolemaic Dynasty

-Kom Ombo Temple was divided into two parts, the left part for the god Horus and the other for Sobek, including a small water basin used for breeding crocodiles in the past.
-It is surrounded by a large wall and has two entrances, one to the Sobek section and another to the Horus section.
+Kom Ombo Temple was divided into two parts, the left dedicated to the god Horus and the other to Sobek.
+The latter includes a small water basin once used to breed crocodiles.
+A large wall surrounds the temple and has two entrances, one to the Sobek section and another to the Horus section.

-Inside the temple are drawings of the Nile goddess carrying papyrus and a lotus flower to indicate the unity of Egypt and engravings of servants carrying offerings to the gods.
-There are also drawings of Emperor Augustus, along with a long strip of hieroglyphs.
+Inside the temple are drawings of the Nile goddess carrying papyrus and a lotus flower to indicate Egypt’s unity and engravings of servants carrying offerings to the gods.
+There are also drawings of Emperor Augustus and a long strip of hieroglyphs.

 The Outer Gate of the Temple

-The temple’s main gate was built of stone during the reign of king Ptolemy XII, and on the gates, there is a drawing of the King offering sacrifices to the god Sobek, represented in the form of a crocodile’s head holding a sceptre.
+The temple’s main gate was built of stone during the reign of King Ptolemy XII.
+On the gates is a drawing of the King offering sacrifices to the god Sobek, represented by a crocodile’s head holding a wand.

 The Edifice

 After entering the main gate, specifically on the eastern and western sides, you will see ruins of the sections built in Emperor Dommishan’s era.
-There are drawings of the king praying to the gods Horus and Sobek on the walls.
+On the walls are drawings of the king praying to the gods Horus and Sobek.

 The Open Courtyard

-The courtyard includes 16 columns in three directions; five are in the western and eastern directions, and six are in the southern area.
+The courtyard includes 16 columns in three directions: five in the western and eastern directions and six in the southern area.

-From ancient times till today, many columns have been destroyed, and the only parts left are the lower sections of most of the columns.
-When you move to the courtyard’s centre, you will find the location where sacrifices were given to the deity.
+From ancient times until today, many columns have been destroyed, and the only parts left are most of the lower sections.
+When you move to the courtyard’s centre, you will find where sacrifices were given to the deity.

 Many drawings show the sacrifices given to Sobek and Horus by Emperor Tiberius and, behind him, his wife, Hathor.
 Another drawing shows Emperor Tiberius wearing the red and white crowns of the god Horus as he holds a wand and the sign of life, the Ankh.